Social Media: Zero Tolerance

 COMPLAINTS

-In the unlikely event that you are unhappy with any element of our data-processing methods, you have the right to lodge a complaint with The Chislehurst Medical Practice.
-For further details, visit chislehurstmedicalpractice.co.uk.
+In the unlikely event that you are unhappy with any element of our data-processing methods, you have the right to lodge a complaint with The Chislehurst Partnership.
+For further details, visit chislehurstpartnership.nhs.uk.

 Fees & Charges for Private Services